Campervan inverters

 This means that whenever you’re plugged into a mains hook up, your batteries will charge and your system will use shore power for any 230V appliances.
 As soon as you are no longer plugged in, your system will switch to using power from your leisure batteries via your inverter.

-Campervan inverters need to be sized correctly according to the total wattage of any 230V appliances you will use.
+Camper van inverters need to be sized correctly according to the total wattage of any 230V appliances you will use.
 Victron inverters have two numbers.
 One refers to the voltage of the inverter (so in the case of a 12V inverter this will be 12).
 The second number refers to the maximum operating wattage of the inverter.
 To calculate the size of inverter for your van, you should add together the wattage of each 230V appliance you plan on using with your inverter at any one time.
 We’d also recommend adding a factor of safety to future proof your system.
-If you only have low wattage appliances, we’d recommend installing at least the 500W inverter as the price difference between this and the smaller models is negligible.
-Camper inverters are rated to a maximum wattage, so it’s important that you don’t exceed this or you could damage your inverter.
+If you only have low wattage appliances, we’d recommend installing at least the 500VA inverter as the price difference between this and the smaller models is negligible.
+Camper van inverters are rated to a maximum wattage, so it’s important that you don’t exceed this or you could damage your inverter.

-IMPORTANT: Most inverter manufacturers use watts (W) to specify inverter power.
+Most inverter manufacturers use watts (W) to specify inverter power.
 However, Victron use volt-amperes (VA) instead.
 VA describes apparent power, whereas W describes real power.
 The distinction between these can be important when designing your electrical system.
 To learn more, check out this article, where we discuss the differences between VA and W and how this affects your choice of inverter or inverter/charger.

 Laptop